 If you struggle with a complex environment, need help establishing priorities and staying focused on the work that matters most, here are a few helpful thoughts and tips:

-- Spending vs. Investing Time: Time is one thing that we can’t manage.
-However, we can manage the priorities on which we focus and the corresponding level of energy we expend.
+- Spending vs. Investing Time.
+Time is one thing that we can’t manage.
+However, we can manage the priorities we focus on and the corresponding energy level we expend.
 This is a mindset.
 Think about it.
 When you spend, you’re just passing the time.
-When you invest, you’re actively engaging in something or someone with the objective of gaining a return.
+When you invest, you’re actively engaging in something or someone to gain a return.
 What if we began investing our time in the highest impact people or projects versus just spending our time?
 Ask yourself, “what will give you the greatest return on my time?” and invest there.

-If you’re faced with a complex work environment where the tyranny of the urgent is managing you, I recommend you take time to think, determine the work that matters by working through a priorities grid and invest your time where you can make the most significant difference.
-If you do, you’ll become a more effective leader.> Read More
+Suppose you’re faced with a complex work environment where the tyranny of the urgent is managing you.
+In that case, I recommend you take time to think, determine the work that matters by working through a priorities grid and invest your time where you can make the most significant difference.
+If you do, you’ll become a more effective leader.

 Ever get one of those meeting invites, and something seemed a little fishy?
 I did.